 Some natural remedies and lifestyle changes include:

-- Massage.
-According to the National Fibromyalgia and Chronic Pain Association, regular massage therapy can improve chronic pain and fibromyalgia symptoms.
-Massage with the essential oils listed above may be particularly beneficial.
+According to the National Fibromyalgia Association, regular massage therapy can improve chronic pain and fibromyalgia symptoms.
+Massage with the above essential oils may provide extra benefits for some people.

-- Stress management.
-Managing fibromyalgia means reducing both physical and emotional symptoms of stress.
-Several techniques can help with this, including meditation, progressive muscle relaxation, and breathing exercises.
+Part of managing fibromyalgia involves reducing the physical and emotional symptoms of stress.
+Several techniques can support stress relief, including meditation, progressive muscle relaxation, and breathing exercises.

-- Cognitive behavior therapy (CBT).
-Working with a therapist who practices CBT can help people to develop new coping strategies.
-It can help people to change thoughts, behaviors, and emotions to better manage pain and other symptoms.
+Working with a therapist who practices cognitive behavior therapy (CBT) can help people with fibromyalgia develop new coping strategies.
+It can help them adjust their thoughts, behaviors, and emotions to better manage their pain and other symptoms.

-A review of research found that 12 weeks of CBT led to a slight reduction in pain, negative mood, and disability in people of all ages with fibromyalgia.
-These changes were still experienced 6 months after treatment ended.
+A 2013 review of research found that 12 weeks of CBT led to a slight reduction in pain, negative mood, and disability in people of all ages with fibromyalgia.

-People should see a doctor if any of the symptoms of fibromyalgia persist, or if symptoms get worse.
+People should seek consultation with a doctor if any of the symptoms of fibromyalgia persist, or if they get worse.